 Coffee growers are now experimenting with a revolutionary irrigation approach known as “controlled watering.”

 This method entails restricting plant irrigation to promote more uniform flowering.
 This metric has grown in popularity over time.

 By not watering for an extended period (2 two months).
-When the weather warms up again, gardeners will have more control over flowering.
+Gardeners will have more control over flowering when the weather warms up again.
 As a result, the coffee berries will grow more evenly.
 As a result, the coffee’s uniformity and quality at harvest will improve.

 According to several research released by this organization, coffee trees with reasonable water control flower and develop fruit more evenly.
 However, the next harvest will yield a higher yield.
 The productivity index of some coffee farms surveyed has risen by 15%.